However, despite efforts to appear inclusive, adverse impact often undermines hiring processes, hindering the chances of certain groups.

 The ⅘ rule is a general rule of thumb in avoiding adverse impact.
 The rule states that if the selection rate of a certain group is at least 80% less than the selection rate for the highest group, then disparate impact may be affecting the selection process.
 While the EEOC does not use the ⅘ rule as an objective standard, it is a strong indicator of whether or not your company is subconsciously discriminating against a given group.

-If your company collects demographic data from your applicants, such as race, sex or ethnicity, or if it’s self-evident from resumes then it can be useful to use software that can remove this data.
+If your company collects demographic data from your applicants, such as race, sex or ethnicity, or if it’s self-evident from resumes then use software to remove this data.

 As a recruitment professional, you must examine your pre-employment assessments in terms of disparate impact.
 Your assessments should be tailored in such a way that all demographic groups are equally capable of scoring well on the test.
 Keep in mind that different groups have different backgrounds and different ways of thinking, so your assessment should not favour one way of thinking over another.